CyberSource/cybersource-plugins-commercetools/docs/Capture-a-Payment.md

 - Complete an authorization, ensuring that the state is `Success`
 - Update the payment, adding an INITIAL CHARGE transaction onto the payment with a value to be captured

+Capture Response Handling

-A successful capture will change the INITIAL CHARGE to a SUCCESS CHARGE transaction, adding the Capture Request ID onto the transaction as an `interactionId`.
+- A successful capture will change the INITIAL CHARGE to a SUCCESS CHARGE transaction, adding the Capture Request ID onto the transaction as an `interactionId`.

+- If the settlement is not successful due to any reason, the plugin will change the INITIAL CHARGE to FAILURE CHARGE transaction, adding the Capture Request ID onto the transaction as an `interactionId`.
+One can request a capture again if its failed.